wendywu830/Capital-One-NASA-Image-Galleries/README.md

 ## Features
 ### Search
-* Allows for a general search of a term
+* Allows for a general search of a specific term
 ### Advanced Search
-* Allows for detailed search of multiple criteria such as photographer, date, keywords, and more.
+* Allows for detailed search using multiple criteria such as a search term for different fields, such as photographer, date, keywords, and more.